Crankshaft timing marks

 12. Remove the power steering pump pulley.

-13. Unscrew the lower bolts of the timing belt cover (indicated by arrows).
+13. Remove the lower timing belt cover bolts (indicated by arrows).

-14. Remove engine lift bracket (A) and unscrew the three bolts of the timing belt cover (indicated by arrows).
+14. Remove the engine lift bracket (A) and remove the three timing belt cover bolts (indicated by arrows).

 15. After unscrewing the remaining bolts (indicated by arrows), remove the cover and gasket.
-Remove the dipstick tube to measure the oil level.
+Remove the oil dipstick tube.

-16. If you are going to reuse the timing belt, make a mark on it indicating the direction of rotation.
+16. If you are going to reuse the timing belt, make a mark on it to indicate the direction of rotation.

 18. Remove the two timing belt tensioner bolts (A) and remove the tensioner.
-Loosen tensioner pulley bolt (IN).
+Loosen the tensioner pulley bolt (B).

 19. Remove the timing belt.